-6.15 The overall drainage strategy has been based on the land use table, infiltration rates and the current site layout presented in Appendix B. In accordance with the National SuDS Standards, the strategy involves conveying surface water flows to an infiltration basin before discharging into the ground via infiltration.
+6.15 The overall drainage strategy has been based on the land use table, infiltration rates and the current site layout presented in Appendix B. In accordance with the National SuDS Standards, the strategy involves conveying surface water flows to two infiltration basins.

-6.16 The proposed drainage strategy is shown on drawing 29473_01_230_02 in Appendix F and supporting calculations can be found in Appendix G.
+6.16 The proposed drainage strategy is shown on drawing 29473_01_230_01 in Appendix F and supporting calculations can be found in Appendix G.